openmainframeproject/tac/process/project_stages.md

 Projects only can enter the Emeritus Stage by either:

 * On request from the project itself, requiring a supermajority votes of all active project committers
-* By a supermajority vote of the TSC if there has been insufficent activity in the project over the course of 6 months.
+* By a supermajority vote of the TAC if there has been insufficent activity in the project over the course of 6 months.

-When in the Emeritus Stage, the project's code repository adminstration is transfered to a designated individual by the TSC.
+When in the Emeritus Stage, the project's code repository adminstration is transfered to a designated individual by the TAC.
 No new features or bug fixes will be addressed, unless it is deemed a security issue.
 OMP will hold all assets in perpetuity.

 A project can move back to Active Stage following the guidelines for a project being accepted at the Active Stage above.